bradflaugher/AI-101/README.md

 ### Topics
 * Definitions: Open Source, FOSS
 * History: Linux, Gnu and Free Software
-* Aside: Cycling team analogy, Trek, Schwinn, Homemade Bike
+* Aside: Cycling team analogy, Trek, Schwinn, Homemade Bike, #2 Kid with CNC machine vs old man with saw
 * Aside: “A Generation Behind” - is it true? is it useful?
 * Aside: Competition and cooperation in tech, story of Google, Apple and Microsoft and Open Source.
 * Choosing Technologies: How to choose a technology and not stress about it.
 [How to handle buy vs. build and this map](B_FOSS/AI_Tool_Providers.png)